aedobbyn/wikipedia-web-scrape/scrape.md

 ##  [1] "1.3e+06" "670,000" "720,000" "380,000" "340,000" "460,000" "475,000"
 ##  [8] "430,000" "430,000" "280,000" "400,000" "280,000"
 ```

+Take that element of `Population` into standard notation

 ```r
 em_tab$Population[1] <- as.numeric(em_tab$Population[1])